Mahakam River: Delta

 The Mahakam delta is a mixed fluvial-tidal dominated delta.
 The delta covers about 1,800 km2, consisting of mangrove areas near the shore, Nypa swamps in the central areas, and lowland forest near the apex, corresponding to the first bifurcation.
 Fishery development in this area has converted a vast area of mangrove into shrimp ponds (tambak).
 However, recent mangrove restoration efforts have taken place in the delta by replanting mangroves in abandoned shrimp ponds and encouraging silvofishery.
 Many areas in the Mahakam delta are already naturally recolonized by mangrove vegetation contributing to ecosystem restoration.
-Mangroves also function as sedimentation enhancing strategies by capturing sediment causing accretion.
+Mangroves also function as sedimentation-enhancing strategies by capturing sediment-causing accretion.

-The delta has three main distributaries system directed Northeast, Southeast and South.
+The delta has three main distributary systems directed Northeast, Southeast, and South.
 The area between distributaries consists of a series of tidal channels generally unconnected to the main distributaries.
 The distributary channels are narrow and rectilinear with the depth ranging from 8 to 15 m and distributary channel bifurcations appear every 10 to 15 km.

 This lower Mahakam area is the second most productive hydrocarbon basin of Indonesia which contains around 3 billion barrels of oil and 30 Tcf of gas reserves.
-Field geological investigations in this area was started in 1888 and in 1897 exploration drilling discovered oil at shallow depth of 46 m on the Louise structure.
+Field geological investigations in this area were started in 1888 and in 1897 exploration drilling discovered oil at a shallow depth of 46 m on the Louise structure.
 Production started in 1898 followed by expansion of exploration to the entire Mahakam.

+Tributaries

+The main tributaries from the mouth: